-Figure 1: Simple experimental setup of diffraction of laser light by an optical grating.
+Figure 1: Experimental setup of diffraction of laser light by an optical grating and its projection onto a detector by an optical setup consisting of an objective lens, and objective aperture, and a projector lens.

 For the more complex discussion of electron diffraction from a three-dimensional lattice it is useful to describe this phenomenon in momentum space.
 Let's define the direction of the incident laser light as the direction of the optical axis of the system.
 The momentum vector of the incident radiation is then given by the diffracted radiation behind the diffraction grating is now split up into partial waves with momenta